 Those who have lost their residence visas are eligible to seek a re-entry permit.
 They may be required to provide a reason for their absence from the country as well as sufficient documentation to back up their claim.

 Expatriates need to either exit the country or get a new visa within the grace period after the visa is cancelled.

 The grace period to exit the UAE after a residency visa cancellation has been increased to upto 30, 60 and 180 days according to the category of the visa.
 The validity of the different types of visa are as follows:

-The time limit to renew expired residence visas has now been extended to 6 months from the date of expiry.
-However, if there is a need to renew it a few months earlier (one to six months) for travelling reasons, you must first take special permission and approval from the relevant General Directorate of Residency and Foreigner’s Affairs in the emirate that issued your visa.
+If there is a need to renew your visa a few months earlier (one to six months) for travelling reasons, you must first take special permission and approval from the relevant General Directorate of Residency and Foreigner’s Affairs in the emirate that issued your visa.

 GDRFA and ICA approval no longer required for reentry